chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 Just disable unneeded functions by turning off their Triggers visibility in BetterTouchTool.

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/Analysis_Touchbar_sm.jpg)

+**The Atlas Logs 1h** shows challenges for Atlas nodes and **Parity Logs 1h** shows the Blockchain connection through its Peercount (should be higher than 15 in my experience) and Blockheight (if node is showing offline, compare the Blockheight with the Ambrosus Explorer and see if the node is still syncing).

 The **Sheltered Bundles** function gives ATLAS node operators certainty of the Bundles held on their nodes harddrive.
 If you tap this on the TouchBar, it outputs a text in Terminal with the number of sheltered Bundles in the very last line.